willcoope/twitter-sentiments/README.md

 # twitter-sentiments
 Twitter Sentiments consists of a single Python file and a collection of CSV files, each containing the stock prices of a company each week from the 1st January 2013 until the 1st January 2023.
-These files are used by the sentiment_analysis.py file in order to graph teh correlation between sentiment online towards a company and the stock price that week.
+These files are used by the sentiment_analysis.py file in order to graph the correlation between sentiment online towards a company and the stock price that week.

 Requirements:
 Python - version 3 or later